Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: No interferences between the longitudinal and transversal degrees-of-freedom within the mean-field dynamics

 We have seen in the main text that the amplitude of the many-body survival probability, $P(t)$, decays for all barrier heights due to development of the longitudinal fragmentation.
 Here we show the dynamics of $P(t)$ as if we would have investigated the tunneling phenomenon under mean-field theory.
 Fig.~\ref{FigS2} depicts the survival probability in the left side of space for the inter-particle interactions $\Lambda_0$ and $10\Lambda_0$.
 Here, in the mean-field dynamics, we observe that $100\%$ of the particles tunnel back and forth between the left and right parts of space with practically the same frequency of oscillations as a function of the barrier height.
 Therefore, Fig.~\ref{FigS2} exhibits that the mean-field survival probability essentially does not depend on the shape of the initial density structure of the ground states, barrier height, and the considered inter-bosons interaction strengths.
 This is in sharp distinction from the many-body dynamics.
+In other words, the mean-field dynamics show no interference between the transversal and longitudinal degrees-of-freedom.
+Hence, the simplicity of the mean-field dynamics may be used as a reference to define the interference of fragmentations at the many-body level of theory.